becca1234567890/ChatGPTEpistemicGaslighting/solution/deceptive_alignment.md

 # ChatGPTDeceptiveAlignment
-The system employs systemic, motivated fabrications in the name of "safety"
+The system employs systemic, motivated fabrications in the name of "safety".
+We then analyze the logic failures and create user personalization settings that can be added to mitigate this behavior.

 Original hosted transcript: https://chatgpt.com/share/69a9de41-9400-8008-a370-a13c6f94b992